akhkim/UofTrackMyGame/README.md

 [TODO: INSERT PHOTOS]:

-## Feedbacks
+## Feedback
-Make sure to read the following text on the qualities of a good feedback first, then submit your feedback [here](https://forms.gle/hCCgtfJsUAzHo5sq5)!
+Make sure to read the following text on the qualities of good feedback first, then submit your feedback [here](https://forms.gle/hCCgtfJsUAzHo5sq5)!

-5 Qualities of a "Good" feedback:
+<b>5 Qualities of good feedback:</b>

 1. Constructiveness
-    1. Avoid general statements like "It's bad"; instead, provide details such as "The UI is difficult to navigate because the icons are not labeled."
+    1. Avoid general statements like "It's bad."
+Instead, provide details such as "The UI is difficult to navigate because the icons are not labeled."

 2. Relevance
     1. The feedback should relate directly to the topic, product, or project.